oheneralov/angulartraining/README.md

 angular-training
 ================

-Repository for training about Angular
+Repository for training about AngularUI